China says US balloons flew over Xinjiang, Tibet, warns of countermeasures

 "China is firmly opposed to this and will take countermeasures against relevant US entities that undermine China's sovereignty and security in accordance with the law," Wang said, without specifying the measures.

-The balloon dispute has delayed efforts by both sides to mend relations, although US President Joe Biden has also said that he does not believe ties between the two countries were weakened by the incident.
+The balloon dispute has delayed efforts by both sides to try to patch up frayed relations, although US President Joe Biden has also said that he does not believe ties between the two countries were weakened by the incident.